stephdin/Tranquil/README.md

 tranquil is a minimal [SomaFM](https://somafm.com/) player.
-It is written in Vanilla JS using ES6 modules.
+It is written in HTML, CSS and JS using ES6 modules.

 You can try it here: [https://stephdin.github.io/tranquil/](https://stephdin.github.io/tranquil/) (currently not working)